ashok-khanna/ashok-khanna.github.io/README.md

 This repo represents the static website of math.dev.
 This readme file will contain notes on the development and code of this website.

-### Outstanding Tasks

-- Add hover on links
-- Add color selected / not selected
-- Finalise footer
-- Finalise gaps between body and footer
-- Increase font size for mobile
-- Research optimal media queries for all screens
--

-- Design Math.Dev Logo
-- Decide whether Math.Dev logo should have a color row at the top?
-- Notes on custom domains
-- Increase font on mobile screens
-- Change e-mail & linkedin to icons
-- Test on multiple devices
-- Hover on button color change
-- Decide on color scheme?
-- Add links to 4 main sections
-- Put quote at the end?
-- Delet about section?
-(Come up with good grid design)

 ### Setup Notes

 **HTTPS**: Setting up HTTPS was a bit tricky.
 (1) Go into CloudFlare and adjust the SSL settings to be "Full" so that it encrypts end-to-end, using a self signed certificate on the server.
 (2) CNAME record in github should reference https, i.e. = https://math.dev .
 (3) The javascript & css references in html should refer math.dev (i.e. https://math.dev/styles.css) and not the github direct link (ashok-khanna.github.io/styles.css).
 If we do not do this, then moden browsers will block this content as it is being served over HTTP and not HTTPS, the latter which we require.